Northrop P-61 Black Widow: XP-61 development

 In March 1941, the Army/Navy Standardization Committee decided to standardize use of updraft carburetors across all U.S. military branches.
 The XP-61, designed with downdraft carburetors, faced an estimated minimum two-month redesign of the engine nacelle to bring the design into compliance.
-The committee later reversed the updraft carburetor standardization decision (the XP-61 program's predicament likely having little influence), preventing a potential setback in the XP-61's development.
+The committee later reversed the updraft carburetor standardization decision (with the XP-61 program's predicament likely having little influence) and prevented a potential setback in the XP-61's development.

-The Air Corps Mockup Board met at Northrop on 2 April 1941, to inspect the XP-61 mock-up.
+On 2 April 1941, the Air Corps Mockup Board met at Northrop to inspect the XP-61 mock-up.
 They recommended several changes following this review.
-Most prominently, the four 20 mm (.79 in) M2 cannon were relocated from the outer wings to the belly of the aircraft, clustered tightly with the forward-facing ventral "step" in the fuselage to accommodate them placed just behind the rear edge of the nose gear well.
-The closely spaced, centered installation, with two cannon stacked vertically, slightly outboard of the aircraft's centerline on each side, and the top cannon in each pair only a few inches farther outboard, eliminated the inherent drawbacks of the convergence of wing-mounted guns.
-Without convergence, aiming was considerably easier and faster, and the tightly grouped cannon created a thick stream of 20 mm (.79 in) projectiles.
-The removal of the guns and ammunition from the wings also cleaned up the wings' airfoil and increased internal fuel capacity from 540 to 646 usgal.
+Most prominently, the four 20 mm M2 cannons were relocated from the outer wings to the belly of the aircraft, clustered tightly with the forward-facing ventral "step" in the fuselage to accommodate them being placed just behind the rear edge of the nose gear well.
+The closely-spaced, centered installation, with two cannons stacked vertically, slightly outboard of the aircraft's centerline on each side, and the top cannon in each pair only a few inches farther outboard, eliminated the inherent drawbacks of the convergence of wing-mounted guns.
+Without convergence, aiming was considerably easier and faster, and the tightly grouped cannons created a thick stream of 20 mm projectiles.
+The removal of the guns and ammunition from the wings also cleaned up the wings' airfoil, and increased internal fuel capacity from 540 to 646 usgal.

-Other changes included the provision for external fuel carriage in drop tanks, flame arrestors/dampers on engine exhausts, and redistribution of some radio equipment.
-While all beneficial from a performance standpoint (especially the relocation of the cannon) the modifications required over a month of redesign work, and the XP-61 was already behind schedule.
+Other changes included: the provision for external fuel carriage in drop tanks; flame arrestors/dampers on engine exhausts; and redistribution of some radio equipment.
+While all beneficial from a performance standpoint (especially the relocation of the cannons), the modifications required over a month of redesign work, and the XP-61 was already behind schedule.